Rishika0702/SE20UARI170_REAL-WORLDSCHEDULING/README.md

 Fairness: Priority Scheduling (PS) based on urgency level can be regarded as fair because it treats patients in accordance with their level of urgency, giving more urgent situations higher priority.

+In Real World Scenario Round Robin is not preferable as it is premptive.